 A hospital team in Hull is taking part in a trial to train dogs to detect cancer in patients.

-Researchers from Hull and East Yorkshire Hospitals NHS Trust are taking part in the three-year study to train dogs to diagnose colorectal cancer.
+Researchers from Hull University Teaching Hospitals NHS Trust are taking part in the three-year study to train dogs to diagnose colorectal cancer.

 Dogs are renowned for their acute sense of smell and it has been known for centuries that some conditions and diseases emit characteristic odours.